fagiolini/fagiolini.github.io/_posts/2020-11-01-chana-masala.md

 <!--more-->

  _chana masala_ is an indian chickpeas recipe: to fully benefit from the chickpeas' proteins couple them with some rice! [find the recipe below](#pilaf-rice).

+ *quantities for 2 portions.*

 ## ingredients
 ---